Yishak-KD/E-commerce_website/README.md

 # Sarah Art Gallery

-Sarah Art Gallery is a simple React web project based on an art gallery that showcases the artwork of Sarah, a talented artist from Minnesota, USA.
+Sarah Art Gallery is a simple React web project based on an art gallery that showcases an artwork.
 The project includes four navigation menu options: Home, About, Contact Us, and Shop.
 Each of these options redirects the user to a different page.

 ## Table of Contents